Sunny in London

 • Oklahoma: ‘Caitlyn Jenner’

 While we weren’t the only state to search this type of topic, it does say a lot about our gun culture.
-Other things searched for included red dot sight reviews as there is a large market for gun accessories.

 7. British People Visiting Florida Don’t Expect to See Gated Communities and Waterfalls